dirigible-io/dirigible-io.github.io/help/ide.md

 * [BPMN Modeler](ide_modeler_bpmn.html)
 * [Database Schema Modeler](ide_modeler_database_schema.html)
 * [Entity Data Modeler](ide_modeler_entity_data.html)
+* Form Designer

 ### Layouts

 The cloud IDE layout API delegates the layout management to the GoldenLayout framework.
 Layouts is a convenience bag of functions that significantly simplifies the work with layouts.
-It takes care of views registry setup, the work plot regions configuration, layout initialization, serialization, control on the layout manager, open view and open editor functions, global notifications and others.
+It takes care of views registry setup, the work plot regions configuration, layout initialization, serialization, control on the layout manager, open view and open editor functions, global notifications, and others.

 The Toolbar is a composite that aggregates the drop-down menus, the theme selection, the user name and sign-out control.
 It uses the corresponding UI microservices available in the ideUiCore module as Menu, User and Theme.